zendframework/zend-expressive/doc/book/error-handling.md

 $app = new Application($router, $container, $finalHandler);

-// Register Whoops just before the application is ran or it can swallow bootstrap errors.
+// Register Whoops just before running the application, as otherwise it can
+// swallow bootstrap errors.
 $whoops->register();
 $app->run();
 ```